Entrees / Appetisers/ Lunch/ Recipes/ Snack/ Vietnamese

 3. Next, grab the bottom of the rice paper and fold it tightly over the greens.

-We’ve put together a quick video below to show you how to wrap your own rolls in seconds.
+7. Watch our video to see how to wrap your own rolls in seconds.

 Wandercook’s Tips